-The Head Teacher has the responsibility for the day to day management of all aspects of the school and Little Pirates' work, including the provision for children with special educational needs and disability.
-The Head Teacher, with support from the SENDCo, will keep the governing body fully informed.
+The Head of School has the responsibility for the day to day management of all aspects of the school and Little Pirates' work, including the provision for children with special educational needs and disability.
+The Head of School, with support from the SENDCo, will keep the governing body fully informed.
 The Head Teacher will work with the SENDCo and staff to ensure that the policy is put into practice.